Email: What is Phishing?

 • Change your passwords regularly.
 Whether or not you’ve fallen victim to a suspicious email, it is best to practice safe security by changing your password on a regular basis.
 Unlike keys or an ATM card, your password does not have to be physically taken to be copied, and it’s unlikely you’ll know when your password has been stolen.

-How can i make sure my message looks legitimate?
+How can I make sure my message looks legitimate?

 Several actions will help make your messages look legitimate.